Dillonb/n64-tests/README.md

 Run the test, it will most likely pass if your emulator is mature enough to boot games.

 #### Young emulators
 If your emulator is very young, you can skip the boot process and start executing the tests by jumping to the PC value specified in the header.
 This should be `0x80001000`.
-If at any point the value of r30 changes to a non-zero value, that means a test has failed.
-If the rom starts writing to VI registers while r30 is still zero, that means you've passed the tests!
+If at any point the value of r30 changes to a non-zero value, that means the tests have completed their run.
+If the value is -1, the tests passed!
+If the value is positive, that will tell you the test that failed.

 ## Acknowledgements
 Everything in the `lib` directory is courtesy of [krom](https://github.com/PeterLemon/N64) and is used with permission.
 Thanks krom!